ibexa/documentation-developer/docs/content_management/workflow/workflow.md

 To be able to search for users for review, the user must have the content/read Policy without any Limitation, or with a Limitation that allows reading users.
-This means that, in addition to your own settings for this Policy, you must add the /Users subtree to the Limitation and add Users in the [Content Type Limitation](limitation_reference.md#content-type-limitation).
+This means that, in addition to your own settings for this Policy, you must add the /Users subtree to the Limitation and add Users in the [content type Limitation](limitation_reference.md#content-type-limitation).

 ``` yaml hl_lines="8 9"
 [[= include_file('code_samples/workflow/custom_workflow/config/packages/workflows.yaml', 23, 32) =]]